KipCollo/ToolsCorn/Web/Frontend/7.React/3.styling/Readme.md

 CSS files in which all class names and animation names are scoped locally by default.

-There are multiple ways to style components in React, including inline styles, using CSS classes with className, CSS-in-JS libraries like styled-components, and using preprocessor-based solutions like Sass or Less.
+There are multiple ways to style components in React, including inline styles, usingCSS classes with className, CSS-in-JS libraries like styled-components, and using preprocessor-based solutions like Sass or Less.

-There are many ways to style React with CSS, this tutorial will take a closer look at three common ways:
+- There are many ways to style React with CSS, this tutorial will take a closer look at three common ways:
    1. Inline styling
    2. CSS stylesheets
    3. CSS Modules